CepedaBrayan/User-Authentication-API/README.md

   ## Installation

   This backend application is built with NestJS, a progressive Node.js framework.
+  Is necessary to have Node.js and npm installed on your machine to run the application, also Docker to run the PostgreSQL database.
   To install the application, follow the steps below:

   1. Build and up the Docker container which contains the PostgreSQL database:
   ```bash